Bhutanise People Showing Their Traditional Dance

 AccommodationHotel

 The afternoon arrives with bright hopes in the Land of Thimphu.
 We step towards Zilukha Nunnery and the Changangkha Temple.
 Later in the day, we are scheduled to take a short trip to a paper factory.
-We stayed overnight at a hotel in Thimphu.
+We stayed overnight at a Hotel in Thimphu.

 AnyConv.com Thimpu Bhutan